Total Anomalous Pulmonary Venous Return

 Cool, clammy skin

-The symptoms of total anomalous pulmonary venous may resemble other medical conditions or heart problems.
+The symptoms of total anomalous pulmonary venous return may resemble other medical conditions or heart problems.
 Always consult your child's doctor for a diagnosis.

 How is total anomalous pulmonary venous return diagnosed?